 The Shire of Cocos (Keeling) Islands has possibly the lowest number of unemployed people for any Local Government area in Australia.
-Anecdotally as of October 2022, only one resident person of working age was unemployed, and this was due to an ill health issue.
+Anecdotally, as of June 2023 a very finite number of school leavers were looking for full time employment as opposed to part time in the hospitality industry.
+It is widely known that many adults have second and sometimes third jobs.
+It was also believed that, only one resident person of working age was unemployed, and this was due to an ill health issue.
 The challenge therefore is to have the Shire become the employer of choice for all residents of the Cocos (Keeling) Islands.

 The Shire of Cocos (Keeling) Islands is characterized by a heavy dependency upon Commonwealth Government grants to fund its operations and capital projects.
-Its annual rate revenue is only \$442,694.00 and fees and charges only \$442,694.00 for the Shire plus \$480,731.00 for the Trust a total of \$1,111,274.00.
+The 2023/24 Adopted Budget rate revenue is only \$553,855.00 and budgeted fees and charges are \$2,061,506 for the Shire plus \$638,164 for the Trust a total of \$2,699,670.

-Using the current formula, an estimated annual rate and fees and charges revenue for the next 15 years increase from the current \$1,111,274.00 to \$1,144,612.00.
+Assuming an estimated CPI increase to annual rates and fees and charges, revenue for the next 10 years will increase from the current \$3,253,525 to \$3,804,906.

 The Shires revenue from fees and charges has the capacity to increase at a rate that outruns the CPI Index if the Commonwealth Government continue to support the Shire through contractual agreements to carry out works associated with mitigation of erosion risk and remediation of erosion damage on both Home and West Island.
-Flood damage and mitigation works are expected to become the mainstay and a major part of employment for the Shire from 2022 - 2023 to 2022 - 2037, increasing on an annual basis.
+Flood damage and mitigation works are expected to become the mainstay and a major part of employment for the Shire from 2022 - 2037, increasing on an annual basis.